Guide to the parts of a refrigerator

 keep air vents unobstructed

 Keep your air vents clear from food items for maximum airflow throughout your refrigerator.
-Keeping your air vents unobstructed will also ensure that your food stays at optimal temperatures.
+Keeping your air vents unobstructed will also ensure that your food stays at optimal temperatures and does not freeze.

 Want to learn more about how the inside of your refrigerator works?

 Check out how a refrigerator works if you want a deeper dive on how the refrigeration system works and how each part plays its role.
+Also, read our guide on how a refrigerator ice maker works to learn more about your fridge’s ice maker.
 The Info Hub blog also has tips for maintaining your refrigeration appliances, like how to clean an ice maker, how to clean your refrigerator, and how to fix or replace your refrigerator’s light.

 Explore refrigerator replacement parts for your Maytag®